Welcome to Corey’s Toronto studio!

-Compared to working out of my bedroom at my parents’ house (which I did for MANY years), school studios, and my apartment (when I started making jewelry full-time), it feels both more serious and more fun to create here.
-I can be super focussed; I love it, and I feel really lucky to call it my own.
+After many years of working out of her bedroom at her parents’ house, school studios, and her apartment (when she started making jewelry full-time), creating in this studio feels both more serious and more fun.
+Here, Corey can be super focussed; she feels lucky to call this space her own.

 When you’re working in the studio, what are you ….

 Snacking on: Cliff Bars, Goldfish, DIY trail mix, cheese & crackers, apple & peanut butter, chocolate.

 Wearing: Oversized dress shirts from my dad and grandfather, lab coat situations, sandals with socks, lots of navy, lately a blazer, and my grandfather’s baseball hat.
 I am in the process of decorating my fave pink work coat with a pin that says “Courage” and sewing this girl power hankie onto it, given to me by my friend/former boss, which is very meaningful and important.
 I want to wear it!
 I need to channel these feelings while working.